UKHomeOffice/application-container-platform/how-to-docs/private-npm-registry.md

 ```
 drone secret add UKHomeOffice/<repo> NPM_AUTH_TOKEN <base64-encoded-token> --event pull_request
 ```
+**Note: You will need to make sure the event types are lowercase.
+If an event is capitalised, it won't match the standard events inside of drone**

 Note: you will need to make the secret available to pull request builds to be able to run npm commands in pull request steps